chaitalibonke/TensorFlow-Keras-Fundamentals-and-Linear-Classification/README.md

 ---

-## Future Work
-- Extend the linear classifier to a multi-layer neural network
-- Add dropout and batch normalization layers
-- Apply the custom layer implementation to a real-world dataset
-- Experiment with different optimizers and learning rate schedules
-- Implement early stopping to prevent overfitting

----

 ## Conclusion
 This project demonstrates the foundational building blocks of deep learning using TensorFlow and Keras — from low-level tensor manipulation and automatic